ministryofjustice/security-guidance/docs/secrets-management.md

 All secrets should be adequately protected and suitably stored.

-Where possible, use infrastructure-based secrets management services such as [AWS Key Management Service](https://aws.amazon.com/kms/), [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), [Microsoft Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/) or [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) on MOJ's Cloud Platforms.
+Where possible, use infrastructure-based secrets management services such as [AWS Key Management Service](https://aws.amazon.com/kms/), [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), [Microsoft Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/) or [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) on Ministry of Justice \(MOJ\) Cloud Platforms.

 It should be rare and exceptional to store secrets within code repositories, such as in Github.com.
 Where secrets must be stored, they must be protected to control who has the ability to view or use those secrets.
 For example, to store a secret on GitHub you must use a tool such as [git-crypt](https://github.com/AGWA/git-crypt) to encrypt the secret.